LinguaPhylo/linguaPhylo.github.io/tutorials/skyline-plots.md

 Tips: by default all group sizes in SkylineCoalescent function are 1 which is equivalent to the classic skyline coalescent.
 ```

-### The Coalescent Bayesian Skyline parameterization
+### The parameterization

-Please read the section of "The Coalescent Bayesian Skyline parameterization" from
+Please read the section of "The Coalescent Bayesian Skyline parameterization" and "Choosing the Dimension" from
 Taming the BEAST tutorial [Skyline plots](https://taming-the-beast.org/tutorials/Skyline-plots/).

 ```